MarkBiesheuvel/optimizely-labs/fx5/README.md

     - Every time you click run you will emulate a different user
 1. Notice how both the color and the text change depending on the variation

-## Challange
+## Challenge

-The challange has less detailed instruction on purpose to make it more challanging.
+The challenge has less detailed instruction on purpose to make it more challenging.

 1. Go back to the Optimizely admin interface
     - Keep JSFiddle open for later